 - Having found the best split, we partition the data into the two resulting regions and repeat the splitting process on each of the two regions. - Then this process is repeated on all of the resulting regions. - How large should we grow the tree?
 Clearly a very large tree might overfit the data, while a small tree might not capture the important structure.

 Regression trees in R

 '''

-library(tree)
+library(rpart)

 baseball <- read.table("baseball.dat",header=TRUE)

-N<-nrow(baseball)
+n<-nrow(baseball)

 '''

 '''

-train = sample(1:N, N/2)
+train = sample(n, 2n/3)

-tree.baseball=tree(salary~.,baseball,subset=train)
+fit<-rpart(salary~.,data=baseball,subset=train,method="anova")

 '''